bdurmishi23/bdurmishi23/README.md

 ### 🚧 Currently Building

-**DJ Architects** — a bilingual (AL/EN) portfolio and studio launch website for an interior design studio, built with Next.js 14, TypeScript, Sanity CMS, and Framer Motion.
+**DJ Architects Studio Website** — a bilingual (AL/EN) portfolio and studio launch website for an interior design studio, built with Next.js 14, TypeScript, Sanity CMS, and Framer Motion.
 Featuring a plan-first navigation system, a spatial identity derived from floor-plan geometry, and a cross-project room-index browser.

 **Coming up next:** AccessFlow, a Spring Boot Identity & Access Governance platform, drawing on hands-on Active Directory experience from an IT support internship.